 (4) Upon a town, by delivering a copy of the summons and the complaint to the clerk, treasurer, manager, or one of the selectmen.

 (5) Upon a city, by delivering a copy of the summons and the complaint to the clerk, treasurer, or manager.

-(6) Upon any other public corporation, body, or authority, by delivering a copy of the summons and the complaint to any officer, director, superintendent, or manager thereof.
+(6) Upon any other public corporation, body, or authority, by delivering a copy of the summons and the complaint to any officer, director, superintendent, or manager.

 (7) Upon a domestic or foreign private corporation, by delivering a copy of the summons and the complaint to an officer, a director, a managing or general agent, a superintendent, or to any other agent authorized by appointment or by law to receive service of process, provided that any further notice required by a statute authorizing an agent to receive service shall also be given.
-For purposes of this paragraph, the national bank officers shall include the cashier and assistant cashiers thereof.
-If none of the foregoing persons is present in the state, such copies may be delivered to any person in the actual employment of the corporation or one of the stockholders, or, if no such person be found, may be left at an office or place of business of the corporation within the state.
+For this paragraph, the national bank officers shall include the cashier and assistant cashiers.
+Suppose none of the foregoing persons is present in the state.
+In that case, such copies may be delivered to any person in the actual employment of the corporation or one of the stockholders, or, if no such person be found, may be left at an office or place of business of the corporation within the state.

 (8) Upon a partnership or unincorporated association or joint-stock company, by delivering a copy of the summons and of the complaint to an officer, a managing or general agent, a superintendent, any member thereof, or any other agent authorized by appointment or by law to receive service of process, provided that any further notice required by a statute authorizing an agent to receive service shall also be given.